-This MCU contains three bus masters such as a CPU core, a μDMA controller and a USBD controller .
+This MCU contains four bus masters such as a CPU core, a $\mu DMA$ controller, a USBD controller and a Ether-MAC contorller .

-Bus masters connect to slave ports (S0 to S5) of Bus Matrix.
+Bus masters connect to slave ports (S0 to S6) of Bus Matrix.
 In the bus matrix, master ports (M0 to M14) connect to peripheral functions via connections described as (o) in the following figure.